(Photo Credit: The Scout Guide Sarasota)

 Today, milk-washed cocktails are not only a must-experience drink for guests, they make serving easy on bartenders – especially in high-volume and high-demand environments.
 For speed and efficiency’s sake, these cocktails can be crafted in large batches ahead of time and stored safely for future use.
 This also helps maintain the cocktail’s consistency, so each guest receives the same experience.

-The next time you’re at Fins, ask for a Lime Green Gin and let us know what you think!
+The next time you’re at Fins at Sharky's, ask for a Lime Green Gin and let us know what you think!
 We think you’ll love it.
-Fins is open daily for lunch (12 to 2:30 p.m.) and dinner (4 to 10 p.m.).
-If you’re in the mood for a craft cocktail and lite bites, join us for our daily happy hour, Fins Frenzy, from 3:30 to 5:30 p.m.
+Fins is open daily for lunch (12 to 3 p.m.) and dinner (4 to 10 p.m.).
+We also serve craft cocktails, fine wines, locally-brewed craft beer and fresh, hand-rolled sushi from open to close!
+We highly encourage making reservations to minimize your wait time.
+Give us a call at 941-999-3467 or reserve your table online.
+If you’re in the mood for craft cocktail specials and lite bites, join us for our daily happy hour, Fins Frenzy, from 3:30 to 5:30 p.m.